hybridly/hybridly/docs/api/laravel/hybridly.md

 ## `external`

-Generates a response for redirecting to an external website, or a non-hybrid page.
+Generates a response for redirecting to an external website, or a non-hybrid view.

-This can also be used to redirect to a hybrid page when it is not known whether the current request is hybrid or not.
+This can also be used to redirect to a hybrid view when it is not known whether the current request is hybrid or not.

 > See also: [`to_external_url`](./functions.md#to-external-url)
 >